RB-QX/Whatsapp-chat-analyzer/README.md

 - _Emoji Analysis_: Shows the most frequently used emojis.
 - _Messages Extractor_: Extracts messages for a specific date.
 - _Reply Time Analysis_: Shows how much time each person takes to reply to a message.
+- _Sentiment Analysis_: Visualizes the proportion of positive, negative and neutral messages.

 You can perform all these analyses on group chats as well as individual chats.